pytorch/ort/Readme.md

 ONNX Runtime for PyTorch is now extended to support PyTorch model inference using ONNX Runtime.

-It is available via the torch-ort-inference python package.
+It is available via the torch-ort-infer python package.
 This preview package enables OpenVINO™ Execution Provider for ONNX Runtime by default for accelerating inference on various Intel® CPUs, Intel® integrated GPUs, and Intel® Movidius™ Vision Processing Units - referred to as VPU.

 This repository contains the source code for the package, as well as instructions for running the package.